 The secret language of web browsers

 A web browser is a computer program that allows you to view web pages and follow hyperlinks from one page to the next.
-You might be familiar with a few big names in the web browser scene: Google Chrome, Firefox, Internet Explorer.
+You might be familiar with a few big names in the web browser scene: Safari, Google Chrome, Firefox, Edge.
 The web browser is doubtlessly one of the most important inventions in recent history; they are installed ubiquitously on all kinds of computers, from smart phones to game consoles to laptops.
 Chances are you’re using a web browser right now to view this tutorial right now.

 Bringing up the console